Changali Wala

 Changaliwala is a village in Sub division Lehragaga in Sangrur district in the state of Punjab.
-It is located 40 km to the south of District headquarters Sangrur, 149 km from State capital Chandigarh.
+It is located 40 km south of District headquarters Sangrur, and 149 km from State capital Chandigarh.
 Earlier the village was called Kartarpura, named after Numberdar Kartar Singh.
 But as many people migrated here from Changal Village in District Sangrur, it was renamed Changaliwala.

 Geography

-Changaliwala (village) is located at 3 km from Lehragaga to Sunam Main Road.
+Changaliwala is located at 3 km from Lehragaga to Sunam Main Road.

 Demographics

-As of 2001 India census, Changaliwala had a population of 988.
-Males 525 and females 463.
+As of 2001 India census, Changaliwala had a population of 988, including 525 males and 463 females.
 There were 174 households.